I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_capabilities.md

 <div class="alert"><b>Note</b>  If the received UDP packet contains IPv4  options or IPv6 extension headers, the network adapter can automatically drop the  received packet and treat it as if it failed the UDP filter test.</div>
 <div> </div>

+`MaxFieldTestsPerPacketCoalescingFilter`

+The maximum number of tests on packet header fields that can be specified for a single packet coalescing filter.
+For more information about packet coalescing, see <a href="https://msdn.microsoft.com/500FBF0F-54D9-4675-8E2D-447387DA8798">NDIS Packet Coalescing</a>.

+<div class="alert"><b>Note</b>  Network adapters that support packet coalescing must support five or more packet header fields that can be specified for a single packet coalescing filter.
+If the adapter does not support packet coalescing, the miniport driver must set this value to zero.</div>
+<div> </div>

+`MaxPacketCoalescingFilters`

+The maximum number of packet coalescing receive filters that are supported by the network adapter.

+<div class="alert"><b>Note</b>  Network adapters that support packet coalescing must support ten or more packet coalescing filters.
+If the adapter does not support packet coalescing, the miniport driver must set this value to zero.</div>
+<div> </div>

+`NdisReserved`

+Reserved.
+Set to 0.

 ## Remarks
 The <b>NDIS_RECEIVE_FILTER_CAPABILITIES</b> structure is used in the